linasmnew/react-graceful-image/README.md

 ### Default Behaviour

-While the image loads
 1. Render an SVG placeholder - if environment doesn't support SVG, then avoid rendering the placeholder
+2. Check if placeholder is within the visible viewport and if so load the image
-2. If image loads successfully then display the image
+3. If image loads successfully then display the image by fading it in
-3. If image fails to load - retry loading the image starting with a 2 second delay and doubling it with every retry *(by default retry stops after 8 tries)*
+4. If image fails to load - retry loading the image starting with a 2 second delay and doubling it with every retry *(by default retry stops after 8 tries)*

 ### Prop Options